sarthak0806/Notion_tracker/README.md

 ## Features

+- **Super Fast:** Uses Python’s `asyncio` and `aiohttp` for concurrent API requests, making it much faster than traditional sequential or threaded approaches.
 - **Secure:** No API keys or secrets are stored; users provide their own Notion API key and Page ID.
 - **Easy to use:** Enter your credentials and view results in a clean, sortable table.
 - **Time zone conversion:** All times are shown in IST (Indian Standard Time).
 - **No installation required:** Deployable on [Streamlit Cloud](https://streamlit.io/cloud) or run locally.

+## How It Works

+- The app leverages **async programming** with `aiohttp` to fetch and traverse Notion blocks concurrently.
+- This approach is especially efficient for large Notion pages or deep hierarchies, drastically reducing wait times compared to traditional recursive or threaded methods.

 ## Quick Start